Eli and the Thirteenth Confession: History

-Legacy
+Legacy and impact

-The legacy of the album is evident on the 1997 compilation Stoned Soul Picnic: The Best of Laura Nyro, which includes 6 songs from the 1968 album.
+The legacy of the album is prominent on the 1997 compilation Stoned Soul Picnic: The Best of Laura Nyro, which includes six songs from the 1968 album.

 Six songs from Eli and the Thirteenth Confession are included in the ballet Quintet performed by the Alvin Ailey American Dance Theater.
 Rolling Stone ranked it No. 463 in the 2020 edition of their 500 Greatest Albums of All Time.

+Eli has grown in reputation and regularly garners acclaim.
+It is now recognized as a groundbreaking album in pop music.
+In April 1997, Stephen Holden of The New York Times deemed it one of the late-'60s "most influential pop recordings".
+He cited Nyro's "fiercely emotional singing" and the songs' "abrupt changes of tempo and style" as reasons why it was "unlike anything that had been heard" in the genre.
+Later that month, Entertainment Weekly's Alanna Nash wrote that the album confirmed Nyro as "pop's high priestess" and called her one of the genre's "most influential American songwriters."

+Eli has been widely credited with laying the foundation for various musicians.
+Holden saw Nyro kickstart a lasting genre of "quirky, reflective songwriting" led by women.
+In 2015, Vivien Goldman for The Vinyl Factory wrote that it not only "instantly transfixed a generation" but had "still [been] extensively mined by other artists" years later.
+She credited it, alongside her next two albums, with shaping the "personal, opera-tinged" style of musicians Kate Bush, Cyndi Lauper, Tori Amos and Alicia Keys.

 Reissues

 Eli and the Thirteenth Confession was reissued in expanded and remastered format during the summer of 2002.
 The reissue was produced by Al Quaglieri, with Laura Grover as project director.
 The reissue featured three previously unreleased demos recorded on November 29, 1967.
 The 20-year-old Nyro performed the spare, solo demos of "Lu", "Stoned Soul Picnic" and "Emmie" on piano and multi-tracked her own voice to add harmonies.
-The accompanying booklet includes photographs and recording details, as well as liner notes by Rick Petreycik and a back-cover recollection by Phoebe Snow.
+The accompanying booklet includes photographs and recording details as well as liner notes by Rick Petreycik and a back-cover recollection by Phoebe Snow.
 The remastered version was issued alongside remastered/expanded editions of New York Tendaberry and Gonna Take a Miracle.

-In August 2011, the album was re-released in audiophile vinyl by label "Music on Vinyl", using high-resolution digital audio at 96 kHz / 24 bit.
+In August 2011 the album was re-released in audiophile vinyl by label "Music on Vinyl", using high-resolution digital audio at 96 kHz / 24 bit.

 In June 2016, Audio Fidelity reissued the album on hybrid Super Audio CD.
 It contains the original stereo version in high-resolution digital audio as well as a previously unreleased 4-channel quadraphonic mix, which was created in 1971.
-Prior to this release only one track, "Eli's Comin'", had been released in quad on a rare Columbia Records sampler LP.
+Prior to this release, only one track, "Eli's Comin'", had been released in quad - on a rare Columbia Records sampler LP.
+It was later also released as a quadraphonic SACD in a luxury 7 inch package by Sony Japan.